Which Open Farm Gently Cooked Recipes Get

 Near-average protein.
 Above-average fat.
 And below-average carbs when compared to a typical wet dog food.

-Even when you consider the protein-boosting effect of the flax and chia seeds, this still looks like the profile of a fresh-cooked dog food containing a significant amount of meat.
+Even when you consider the protein-boosting effect of the flax and chia seeds, this still looks like the profile of a fresh-cooked dog food containing a moderate amount of meat.

 However, with 53% of the total calories in our example coming from fat versus just 28% from protein, some recipes may not be suitable for pets on a low-fat diet.

 Our Rating of Open Farm Gently Cooked Dog Food

-Open Farm Gently Cooked is a fresh, human-grade, grain-free dog food using a significant amount of named meats as its main source of animal protein… thus earning the brand 4.5 stars.
+Open Farm Gently Cooked is a fresh, human-grade, grain-free dog food using a moderate amount of named meats as its dominant source of animal protein… this brand receives 4.5 stars.
 The 2 poultry recipes receive higher ratings due to their lower and more favorable fat-to-protein ratios.

 Open Farm Dog Food Recall History

-The following automated list (if present) includes all dog food recalls since 2009 related to Open Farm.
+The following automated list (if present) includes all dog food recalls related to Open Farm through February 2024.